oraclesohrab/email_template/readme.md

 - **Top Section:**
   - The header contains a title, subheading, and a bulletproof button with a green background and rounded corners.
   - Mobile and desktop images are swapped using media queries.
+  - The top section image was centered as per the task description.
 - **Middle Section:**
   - The layout strictly follows the provided order.
   - **Mobile Order:** Images and text alternate as specified: **2-1-4-3-6-5**.